Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are many things you should look for in an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things to look over when conducting the home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can be extremely costly for property managers and landlords.
-For expert assistance, get in touch today to book your rental properties house evaluation.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For expert advice, call today to book your rental properties house assessment.

 home assessments for rental properties